How Prepared are you?

 Emergency preparedness resources for households, communities, schools and workplaces across Aotearoa.

 New Zealand is one of the most natural hazard exposed countries on Earth.
-Earthquakes, floods, storms and landslides can disrupt lives in minutes.

 Preparation puts control back in your hands.